 Major/Service Area B:

-Ida G. and L. Leonard Ruben Scholarship (Human Services Degree Programs): Aging services, counseling, disability services, mental health, nursing, occupational therapy, physical therapy, psychology, rehabilitation, social work, special education, supported employment, vocational rehabilitation, or, any other concentration in the healing arts or programs providing support services to individuals with special needs including child welfare and juvenile justice, and the alcohol and drug workforce.
-Recipients must be employed in a Maryland community-based program that is licensed by the Developmental Disabilities Administration or approved by the Mental Hygiene Administration or certified by the Office of Health Care Quality; or in a residential program that is licensed by the Department of Human Resources or the Department of Juvenile Justice.
-Recipients must be a direct service employee or provide first-line supervision of employees who provide habilitation, rehabilitation, residential, or related community support services to individuals with developmental disabilities, mental health disorders, or who are dependent on alcohol or drugs; or who serve children in the custody of a local Department of Social Services or in any residential childcare program licensed by the Department of Human Resources or the Department of Juvenile Justice.
+Ida G. and L. Leonard Ruben Scholarship (Human Services Degree Programs): Aging services, counseling, disability services, mental health, nursing, occupational therapy, physical therapy, psychology, rehabilitation, social work, special education, supported employment, vocational rehabilitation, or, any other concentration in the healing arts or programs providing support services to individuals with special needs including child welfare and juvenile services, and the alcohol and drug workforce.
+Recipients must be employed in a Maryland community-based program that is licensed by the Developmental Disabilities Administration or approved by the Department of Health or certified by the Office of Health Care Quality; or in a residential program that is licensed by the Department of Human Services or the Department of Juvenile Services.
+Recipients must be a direct service employee or provide first-line supervision of employees who provide habilitation, rehabilitation, residential, or related community support services to individuals with developmental disabilities, mental health disorders, or who are dependent on alcohol or drugs; or who serve children in the custody of a local Department of Social Services or in any residential childcare program licensed by the Department of Human Services or the Department of Juvenile Services.

 Major/Service Area C: